-The draft Scoping Plan does not define a formal list of industries that should be considered EITE as it relates to State policies, but this report does present information on the most energy-, emissions- and trade-intensive U.S. industries, as well as the presence of those industries in New York.
-This report also includes suggested considerations in the event that the State does elect to adopt an EITE definition in the future.
+This report presents information on the most energy-, emissions- and trade-intensive U.S. industries, as well as the presence of those industries in New York.
+It also includes recommendations in the event that the State elects to adopt an EITE definition in the future.